-On convergence: A conversation with Forbes publisher Rich Karlgaard has been added to your bookmarks.
+On convergence: A conversation with Forbes publisher Rich Karlgaard has been saved

 New media have changed overnight our perspectives on news, information and entertainment.
 Can print survive — profitably?
 Are video podcasts destined to replace television?
 What will the publishing industry look like in a decade?
 In an excerpt from the recently published Convergence Conversations, Ed Moran interviews Rich Karlgaard, publisher of Forbes magazine.